 Who are highly sensitive people?

-It may sound obvious - and it is.
-If you recognise yourself as being easily over-stimulated by bright lights, noisy environments, strong smells, fluctuating temperatures or being touched by strangers then you might be a Highly Sensitive Person, or HSP.
+It may sound obvious, and it is.
+If you recognise yourself as being easily over-stimulated by bright lights, noisy environments, strong smells, fluctuating temperatures or being touched by strangers then you might be a highly sensitive person (HSP).
 It may be something you have struggled with, believing yourself to be uniquely affected by levels of stimulation to your senses which cause real discomfort, but which for others seem to be perfectly normal.

-What is happening?
-Recent research has indicated there is a recognisable group of people for whom a level of tolerance to stimulation is very quickly reached, so that their nervous and mental systems become over-loaded before they have a chance to flip the 'off' switch.
+Recent research has indicated that highly sensitive people are a recognisable group of people for whom a level of tolerance to stimulation is very quickly reached.
+So, their nervous and mental systems become overloaded before they have a chance to flip the 'off' switch.

 Unfortunately, the sense of isolation and of being uniquely affected, together with an intolerant reaction from others who are not so affected, has the potential to lead to depression.
 This is where psychotherapy can come in - although seeking help before this stage is reached can enable the sufferer to protect themselves through greater self-awareness and self-care.

 Counselling might help in understanding the reactions of others, and give you an understanding that you are amongst a relatively rare group of people - you are not alone, strange, or wrong.